Slam-door train: Demise

-The slam-door trains have had a long and robust service life, but were gradually replaced by newer units with automatic doors.
+In the UK, slam-door trains had a long service life, but were gradually replaced by newer units with automatic doors.
 These newer units are safer as the doors have central locking.
 This has now been fitted to surviving public rail line units.
 In the past, the doors on slam-door trains could be opened at any time, even while the train was moving.

 Sliding doors were first introduced on the London Underground in the 1920s, and by the 1930s, main line railway companies had already introduced a limited number of sliding door electric multiple unit classes, most notably the LMS and its Class 502 and Class 503 on Merseyside as early as 1938, and the LNER and its Class 306 on the Great Eastern Main Line and almost identical Class 506 on the Manchester to Glossop Line soon after World War II ended.
 The Scottish region saw its first main line sliding door trains in the 1960s with the introduction of the Class 303 and Class 311s.

 But it wasn't until the advent of the experimental Class 445 "PEP" stock in 1972 and its production derivatives such as the Class 313 AC/DC EMUs in the late 1970s that saw the beginning of the end for the slam door trains.
 The very similar 1980s-vintage Class 455 trains around London displaced the 4-EPBs while introduction of the 5-WES Class 442 Wessex Electrics in 1988 and electrification of the line to Weymouth saw the end of yet more slam-door trains.
 At the same time, BR had introduced a new type of DMU, the Class 150 Sprinter.
 The final build of slam-door stock were the Class 312s in the mid-1970s.

 The development of a new generation of multiple units in the early 2000s enabled the now-privatised train operators to finally replace the slam-door trains (which were over 40 years old in some cases) with modern, new units.
 These included Alstom Coradia and Bombardier Turbostar DMUs and Bombardier Electrostar and Siemens Desiro EMUs.

-Due to a number of high-profile accidents in the 1990s, the manually-locked slam doors were supplemented with electronic, driver- or guard-operated central locking before they were gradually phased out in favour of sliding doors through the 2000s, resulting in a sharp decline in the number of deaths per year from passengers falling from trains.
+Due to a number of high-profile accidents in the 1990s, the manually locked slam doors were supplemented with electronic, driver- or guard-operated central locking before they were gradually phased out in favour of sliding doors through the 2000s, resulting in a sharp decline in the number of deaths per year from passengers falling from trains.
 The last slam-door stock was withdrawn by South Eastern Trains in December 2005.

 Single-coach Class 121s were reintroduced by Arriva Trains Wales and Chiltern Railways to operate services from Cardiff Bay to Cardiff Queen Street and Aylesbury to Princes Risborough respectively.
 These were withdrawn in 2013 and 2017.